eliekh05/homebrew-neit-tap/README.md

 [@eliekh05](https://github.com/eliekh05) for mac builds

-[@bilal-algorithms](https://github.com/bilal-algorithms) for helping with management and building the language
+[@bilal-algorithms](https://github.com/bilal-algorithms) for helping with management and testing the language

 [@skub](https://github.com/skubed0007) for the building and maintaining and providing the source code of the language